AYSRH ToolkitDelivering Services for Youth

 |Questions to consider when assessing a facility’s characteristics|

 While some aesthetic and structural improvements to a facility add to its youth-friendliness, especially those that encourage privacy and confidentiality, it’s important not to oversimplify.
 A fresh coat of paint doesn’t replace a trained provider or a full stock of contraceptive supplies.
-And, if services aren’t affordable for young people, it won’t matter what the facility looks like.
-As a result, removing or reducing user fees or providing vouchers and cash transfers to adolescents and young people may be required.

 - How they found out about your facility